gja22/dotfiles/README.md

 ### Vim Packages

-Since Vim8 I have not used a package manager for Vim.
-I prefer to just clone packages directly from GitHub.
-Here is an example:
+Since Vim8 I have not used a package manager.
+Not sure that it was the smartest decision, but I now clone packages directly from GitHub.

 `cd ~/.vim/pack/plugins/start`\
 `git clone https://github.com/tpope/vim-commentary.git`